MileHacker Logo

 Support Local

 • Fair Trade & Ethical Shopping: Give preference to buying souvenirs from local businesses, cooperatives, or artisans.
-Ask if products are fair trade certified.
+Ask if goods are fair trade certified.
 Explore sustainable outdoor gear from Patagonia, or eco-conscious goods from Package Free Shop.
 Support conservation with purchases from The Rainforest Site (GreaterGood).

 • Dining & Accommodation: Eat at locally-owned restaurants and cafes.
 Stay in locally-owned hotels or guesthouses.
 Book tours with local guides.